1-Solar Energy Projects by Infinity Power

 With its new 1 GW solar development (announced in 2023), Infinity Power aims to produce 1.8 TWh annually, offsetting an additional 1 million tons of CO₂ emissions—equivalent to removing over 200,000 cars from the road every year*³.

-Unlike thermal power plants, which consume significant amounts of water for cooling, solar PV systems require minimal to no water during operation.
-This is crucial in water-scarce regions such as:
+Unlike thermal power plants, which consume significant amounts of water for cooling, solar PV systems in Egypt require minimal to no water during operation—a crucial advantage in a country where freshwater scarcity remains one of the most pressing environmental challenges.¹

 Protecting Biodiversity and Ecosystems